-0.1 Scope: This methodology explains PACRA's rating criteria applicable to Independent Power Producers (IPPs).
+- 1.1 Scope: This methodology explains PACRA's rating criteria applicable to Independent Power Producers (IPPs).
 IPP is an entity that owns facilities to generate electricity.
 IPPs are special purpose companies.
-IPPs in Pakistan operate in a regulatory environment, insulating them from multiple business and financial risks.
-Moreover, IPPs enjoy tax-free status.
-IPPs maintain power purchase agreements (PPA), in local scenario, with Central Power Purchasing Agency (CPPA-G) and K-Electric (KE).
-This methodology covers all IPPs including: i) Thermal (fuel, gas, and coal), and ii) Renewable (hydel, bagasse, wind, and solar).

-0.1.1 IPPs currently operate in a single buyer market.
+IPPs in Pakistan operate in regulatory environment, insulating maintain power purchase agreements (PPA), in local scenario, with Central Power Purchasing Agency (CPPA-G) and K-Electric (KE).
+This methodology covers all IPPs including: i) Thermal (fuel, gas, and coal), and ii) Renewable (hydel, bagasse, wind, and solar). - 1.1.1 IPPs currently operate in a single buyer market.
 CPPA-G is the key buyer of electricity from an IPP operating in Pakistan.
-In certain cases KE buys electricity in its respective geography.
+In certain cases, KE buys electricity in its respective geography.
 IPPs negotiate a tariff (or accept upfront tariff) with the regulator, National Electric Power Regulatory Authority (NEPRA).
 NEPRA has put in place various rules and regulations to govern all segments of the power sector, including generation, transmission, and distribution.
-IPPs are generally insulated from underlying economic risks through long-term PPAs (spanning 25-30 years) with underlying take-or-pay contracts, supported by explicit government guarantees subject to conditions mentioned therein.
+IPPs are generally insulated from underlying economic risks through long-term PPAs (spanning 25-30 years) with underlying take-or-pay contracts, supported by explicit government guarantees subject to conditions - 1.1.2 mentioned therein.
 The 2021 National Electricity Policy drafted by NEPRA indicates a move towards a more competitive market design whereby IPPs would be able to sell directly to consumers.
-However, this development is yet to translate in terms of a sound and sustainable implementation mechanism.

-0.1.2 The magnitude and relevance of risks vary for IPPs at different stages in their lifecycle.
+However, this development is yet to translate in terms of a sound and sustainable implementation mechanism. - 1.1.3 The magnitude and relevance of risks vary for IPPs at different stages in their lifecycle.
 For example, for an IPP in its pre-COD stage, the completion risk would be in focus.
-Meanwhile, other things remaining the same, for an operational IPP, performance risk would be in focus while completion risk would not be relevant.

-0.2 Rating Framework: PACRA's risk analysis for IPPs begins with looking at its profile.
+Meanwhile, other things remaining the same, for an operational IPP, performance risk would be in focus while completion risk would not be relevant. - 1.2 Rating Framework: PACRA's risk analysis for IPPs begins with looking at its profile.
 Here, PACRA studies the contractual framework underlying a particular IPP, to determine the risks retained in the project and those that are a pass-through, as well as the regulatory framework applying to the IPP.
 Following this, PACRA looks at the ownership, governance and management aspects.
 This is followed by evaluation of three key areas: completion risk (in case of pre-COD), performance risk (in case of post-COD) and financial risk.

-1. Profile
+2. Profile